Locations:

 Conditions that are the result of higher-than-normal levels of one or more anterior pituitary hormones include:

-• Acromegaly: Acromegaly is a very rare condition that happens when a benign (noncancerous) tumor in your anterior pituitary produces too much growth hormone (GH).
-It affects your body’s bones and tissues and causes them to grow in abnormal ways.
-Acromegaly affects adults, and common symptoms include an increase in size of your hands, feet, lips and jaw.
+• Acromegaly: Acromegaly is a rare condition that happens when the anterior pituitary produces too much growth hormone in adults.
+It causes your bones and tissues to grow in abnormal ways.

-• Hyperthyroidism: If your anterior pituitary releases too much thyroid-stimulating hormone (TSH), usually from a benign pituitary tumor, it can cause hyperthyroidism, which is when your thyroid gland is overactive and releases too much of its own hormones.
+• Central hyperthyroidism: If your anterior pituitary releases too much TSH, it can cause hyperthyroidism (overactive thyroid).
 This is a very rare cause of hyperthyroidism.

 What tests can check the health of my anterior pituitary?

-If you’re experiencing symptoms related to anterior pituitary issues, your healthcare provider may order tests to check one or more of your anterior pituitary hormone levels, depending on what your symptoms are.
-These tests are usually blood tests.
+If you’re experiencing symptoms related to anterior pituitary issues, your healthcare provider may recommend tests to check one or more of your anterior pituitary hormone levels.
+These are usually blood tests.

-If your test results come back abnormal, your provider may suggest undergoing an imaging test such as an MRI (magnetic resonance imaging) to take a look at your pituitary gland.
+If your test results come back abnormal, your provider may suggest undergoing an imaging test such as an MRI to take a look at your pituitary gland.

 A note from Cleveland Clinic

-Since your anterior pituitary is responsible for several different hormones that affect many aspects of your body and health, it can be difficult to pinpoint if certain symptoms are a result of issues with your anterior pituitary.
-If you’re ever experiencing new or concerning symptoms, it’s important to talk to your healthcare provider.
+Your anterior pituitary is a tiny but powerful tissue.
+It’s responsible for several different hormones that affect many aspects of your health.
+So, it can be tricky to pinpoint if certain symptoms are a result of issues with your anterior pituitary or something else.
+If you’re ever experiencing new or concerning symptoms, it’s important to talk to a healthcare provider.
 They can usually run some simple tests to assess your health.

 Medically Reviewed